kubeshauseli17/Project-4/readme.md

 ----------------------------

 I really wish I hadn't killed my old laptop with an inadvertant coffee spill on night 1.
 That was a expensive and painful mistake with this project.
-For as much as I got done on this project I still feel I am behind where i was hoping to be at this point.
+For as much as I got done on this project I still feel I am behind where I was hoping to be at this point.
 I'm going to polish this project up and add to it once this cohort is over.
 I think all things considered at least it's currently functional.
 Albeit not exactly like I was hoping and not as stylized as I would've liked.
+Longer term I would like to migrate over to Postgres as well.

 ----------------------------
          Technology